-The dye pot is where I fell in love with the world of textiles; dying yarn for tufting is as important to me as mixing colors is for a painter.
-It continues to play a leading role in my approach.
+The dye pot is where Cat fell in love with the world of textiles; dying yarn for tufting is as important to her as mixing colors is for a painter.
+It has always played the leading role in her work.
 Some colors come out so well they are celebrated in small works, hung together like map pins.
 Others form larger skyscapes, echoes of wayfinding through memories and dreams.

-In the spectrum of styles, I land in abstract fiber arts.
-I work in a variety of textiles forms; from tufting to felted sculptures, weaving to sewing.
-The work I am currently concentrating on is machine tufting; using a yarn-fed power tool to create wall pillows and soft sculptures with hand-dyed wool.
+In the spectrum of styles, Cat lands in abstract fiber arts.
+She works in a variety of textiles forms; from tufting to felted sculptures, weaving to sewing.
+Currently, she is concentrating on is machine tufting; using a yarn-fed power tool to create wall pillows and soft sculptures with hand-dyed wool.

 Cat is a proud member of the ArtPop Street Gallery class of 2021.